wplib/wplib-box/FAQ.md

 <a id="import-db"></a>
 ## How do I Import a MySQL Database?
 When the box is created, a default WordPress database is installed.
-If you need to import a different dataset or restore a backup of the data, you can simply `ssh` into the guest and perform a MySQL import.
+If you need to import a different dataset or restore a backup of the data, you can simply `vagrant ssh` into the guest and perform a MySQL import.

-To do this, simply enter your working directory and do the following: `mysql -u wordpress -pwordpress wordpress < /path/to/sql/file`.
+To do this, simply enter your working directory and do the following:

+    mysql -u wordpress -pwordpress wordpress < /path/to/sql/file

+For this we use the convention that the `default.sql` file is the file used to initialize the MySQL database.
+To initialize the DB use the following command:

+    mysql -u wordpress -pwordpress wordpress < /vagrant/sql/default.sql

+If you have a live database you may want to dump the database to the `/sql/` directory in your project root `default.sql` and then the above command run within `vagrant ssh` will support importing your default database.

 <a id="php-version"></a>
-## How do I switch PHP versions?
+## How do I Switch PHP Versions?
 The PHP version in use by the site is set in the Nginx vhost configuration.
 Our intention is to provide a control panel to simplify this process, but currently you must edit this file manually.
 This file is located at `/etc/nginx/sites-available/default`.
 To change to PHP 7, you must change the line `set $sock php5.6-fpm.sock;` to `set $sock php7.0-fpm.sock;`.